friskymouse/friskymouse.github.io/content/en/docs/features/left-click-indicator.md

 The speed of the animation is the rate at which the ripple drawing is rendered.
 It can be increased if you prefer a fast animation, or decreased if you prefer otherwise.

-💡 __NOTE__: The speed of the animation __should be adjusted__ according to the selected easing function.
+ℹ __NOTE__: The speed of the animation __should be adjusted__ according to the selected easing function.
 For the ripple to be rendered properly, some easing functions require you to increase or decrease the animation speed.

 {{< alert icon="💡" text="The settings are automatically saved, loaded, and applied upon launching FriskyMouse." />}}